November is Diabetes Awareness Month — But why does it matter?

 - More than 37 million people in the U.S. have diabetes.
 That’s more than 10% of the U.S. population.

-- Nearly 2 million Americans live with type 1 diabetes (a genetic condition that appears early in life), including 244,000 children and adolescents.
-While type 1 diabetes can't be prevented, ensuring those who have it can access healthcare and medications is critical to living a healthy life.
+- Nearly 2 million Americans live with type 1 diabetes, including 244,000 children and adolescents.
+While type 1 diabetes can’t be prevented, ensuring those who have it can access healthcare and medications is critical to living a healthy life.

 - Diabetes is the most expensive chronic condition in the U.S., with $1 out of every $4 U.S. healthcare dollars spent on caring for people with the disease, and the total economic cost of diabetes increased 60% between 2007 and 2017.